-They compare you to a pirate.
+They compare you to a pirate (the article is not available anymore but the title is self explicative "Piracy and ad-blockers are both theft ").
 They say you are a thief.
 That you are making the whole internet collapse.
 The fact that they have transformed their webpages into advertising collections filled with click-baiting titles seems not to be a problem for them.
 However, here there is a small list of points that should explain why people use ad blockers.

 I want to start with an aspect that people rarely consider.
 In a page full of non-relevant information, it is difficult to find what you are looking for.
 Even if the banner blindness exists, having bright color images and blinking texts all around (and sometimes inside) the content you are trying to read is surely distracting.

 Placing banners everywhere makes me think that you are not interested whether I read your content or not.
 You just want to have the money my visit generates.
 So it's not important for you if the user experience is poor.
 The only things that matter are the impressions.

 Of course displaying ads means that you have download them, slowing down the loading of the page and consuming band.
 The balance between the content and the advertising varies from page to page but I've seen pages where it's close to fifty-fifty.